 - All-purpose flour - you can replace a portion of the flour in this recipe with an alternative flour, like rye or buckwheat.
 If you want to completely substitute, it's not 1:1!
 For example, these spelt chocolate chip cookies require more flour to achieve the perfect thickness without spreading too much.

 - Chocolate - use any chocolate you like to eat, whether white, milk, dark, or chocolate chips.
 Try chopped Halloween candy bars or chopped Easter candy.
 Candy like M&M's or Smarties (the candy-coated chocolate in Canada) works here too instead of chocolate chips.
 Remember that different types of chocolate will bake differently

 - Nuts - the pecans can be replaced with walnuts or chopped peanuts

 If you are looking for a nut-free version, replace the pecans with pumpkin seeds or sunflower seeds, or skip the nuts altogether.
 Please note that the cookies may spread more without the nuts.
 Read all about why cookies end up flat

 Hint: use a cookie scoop to portion out the cookie dough easily.
 Then roll each scoop into a smooth ball so that it bakes perfectly.
-Evenly scooped cookies will bake in the same time, whereas if you portion out dough unevenly, they will not.
+Evenly scooped cookies will bake at the same time, whereas if you portion out dough unevenly, they will not.

 There are so many ways to change up the classic chocolate chip cookies once you have a base recipe you like.